Search

 Shirts with deodorant stains - How to get stains out of shirts

-The smell of this one will wake you right up, but it’s a much better smell than what currently sits on the underarm of your shirts.
+The smell of this one will wake you right up, but it’s a much better smell than what currently sits on the underarm of your shirt.
 To use this, you want to first fill your washing machine or a large bucket with water and then add ⅓ cup of white vinegar.
 Let the shirts soak in this for 20 minutes, and then continue the washing cycle as usual.

 4. Oxygen-based bleach & ammonia (for white shirts only)